Phase Dependent Hanbury-Brown and Twiss effect

-When the coherent fields are unblocked and the relative phase is scanned at a rate of 1 Hz, $g^{(2)}(\tau)$ is again measured from the recorded photo-currents $i_1(t), i_2(t)$.
-The results are shown in Fig.\ref{fringe-cw} for different delay $\tau$.
+When the reference fields are unblocked and their relative phase is scanned by varying the voltage of piezoelectric transducer (PZT) mounted on fiber stretcher (FS), $g^{(2)}(\tau)$ is again measured from the recorded photo-currents $i_1(t), i_2(t)$.
+The results for different delay $\tau$ show interference fringe in Fig.\ref{fringe-cw}.
 Visibility is measured from each fringe.
 The maximum visibility of 35\% is observed near $\tau =0$.
-The reduced maximum visibility from the theoretical value of 40\% may come from polarization mismatch of the fields.
+The deviation of the maximum visibility from the theoretical value of 40\% may come from polarization mode mismatch of the fields.
 After considering this, we can extract $|\gamma|$ from visibility by using ${\cal V} = 2\xi |\gamma|/(4+|\gamma|^2)$ with $\xi=0.35/0.4=0.875$.

-Notice that the fringes are shifted for different $\tau$.
+It is worth noting that the fringes in Fig.\ref{fringe-cw} are shifted for different $\tau$.
 We can extract the phase shift relative to that of $\tau=0$ ($\varphi_{\gamma}(0)=0$ because $\gamma(0)=1$).
 Both $|\gamma|$ and $\varphi_{\gamma}$ are plotted as a function of $\tau$ in Fig.\ref{V-cw}.
-Notice that $\varphi_{\gamma}$ depends nearly linearly on $\tau$: $\varphi_{\gamma}\approx -\Delta\Omega_{D} \tau$.
-This is due to a Doppler shift in the scattering of laser light from the rotating (moving) ground glass, which shifts the center frequency of the quasi-thermal light away from that of the laser.
+Notice that $\varphi_{\gamma}$ depends nearly linearly on $\tau$: $\varphi_{\gamma}\approx -\Delta\Omega_{D} \tau$ ($\Delta\Omega_D=3.1\times 10^5rad/s$), which is due to a Doppler shift $\Delta\Omega_{D}$ from the center frequency of the laser for the scattered quasi-thermal light by the rotation (moving) of the ground glass.
 Therefore, we are able to measure the complete complex function of $\gamma(\tau)$ with this technique.
-The value of $|\gamma|$ can also be extracted directly by measuring $g^{(2)}(\tau) = 1 + |\gamma|^2$ when the coherent fields are blocked.
-It is plotted in Fig.\ref{V-cw} as the dashed curve which is consistent with the blue one indirectly obtained from visibility data.
+The value of $|\gamma|$ can also be extracted directly from the measured $g^{(2)}(\tau) = 1 + |\gamma(\tau)|^2$ of thermal fields (the inset in Fig. \ref{ex2}), which is represented by the dashed curve in Fig.\ref{V-cw} and is consistent with the blue one indirectly obtained from visibility of interference fringes at different time delay (see Fig. \ref{fringe-cw}).